superfeedr/documentation/index.md

 A Superfeedr subscriber is an *application* that consumes content published to third party feeds.
 Subscribers register their interest in receiving notifications whenever new content is published.

+### Tracker

+A Superfeedr tracker is an *application* that consumes content based on queries including keywords, meta-data and other fields.
+They register their queries (subscription) and receive notifications as soon as the data has been published.